 Low-Rise Hotel District

 Far more laid-back than Palm Beach, Aruba's low-rise hotel district sits just north of Oranjestad and offers accommodations in one- and two-story beachfront rooms and villas.
 This area is dominated by a brace of Divi-branded resorts, all-inclusive properties with lots of timeshare owners and repeat guests, making for a cozy and intimate experience.
-A more upscale neighbor is the Bucuti Beach Resort, which offers four-star, couples-only beachfront suites.
+A more upscale neighbor is the Bucuti and Tara Beach Resort, which offers four-star, couples-only beachfront suites.
 If you're looking for a quiet stretch of sand to (mostly) call you own, you can't beat the quiet low-rise district.

 Oranjestad is also a quick bus or cab ride away (you can even walk it), and a cluster of nearby supermarkets make life easy for those with efficiency rooms.
 Off-resort fine dining and most activities will require a drive, however.

 There's really only one big tourist hotel in downtown Oranjestad, but it's a good one: The Renaissance Aruba Resort and Casino.
 There's actually two properties: the Marina Hotel, located right on the capital's busy main street, and the Ocean Suites, which are on the downtown waterfront.
 From either property, you can walk to multiple restaurants, casinos, and attractions like Fort Zoutman and the Atlantis submarine excursion.

 If you like to shop, the Renaissance is the perfect property for you, in close reach of dozens of jewelry stores and other specialty shops.
 Best of all, if you tire of the urban environment you can hop on the hotel's water taxi for an escape to the private Renaissance Island, which has quiet beaches, tennis, spa services, and resident wildlife like flamingos and iguanas.